Studenten1/L2/README.md

-# Statistics module
+# descriptive-statistics module

 The assignment contains a web component module that handles data input.
-The module returns the data's descriptive statistics like the average value, median, range, maximum value, etc. Furthermore, the module returns diagrams to add a visual representation of the data. &lt;statistics&gt; is an element which holds the &lt;lm-diagram&gt; element.
+The module returns the data's descriptive statistics like the average value, median, range, maximum value, etc. Furthermore, the module returns diagrams to add a visual representation of the data. &lt;descriptive-statistics&gt; is an element which holds the &lt;lm-diagram&gt; element.
 The programmer can access the data module from within the main script file.
 The methods which are public from the index.js are listed here below.

 # Start